Our adopted symbol is a pineapple which stands for hospitality. We are truly happy that you are here!

 In 1973 the Crown Heights-Edgemere Height Homeowners Association was founded to promote fellowship, preservation and beautification.
 The Security Association founded in the 1980s provides 24 hour armed patrol and the area enjoys a very low crime rate.

-As you tour the area today, you can see the results of years of hard work and volunteer efforts.
-Projects supported by the Homeowners Association Include:
+As you tour the area today, you can see the results of years of hard work, volunteer efforts, and the historic preservation designation.
+Projects supported by the homeowners association include: